atharva-p/guides/gitGuide.md

 2. Use the git clone command in the location you want to clone into

 ```
-git clone "pasteYourLinkHere"
+git clone pasteYourLinkHere
 ```

 ## HEAD, working tree and the index

 HEAD - pointer that points to a branch or commit that is the the last checked out.
-When a make a new commit, the HEAD will be updated to point at the new commit
+When a make a new commit, the HEAD will be updated to point at the new commit. (\*) symbol denotes the HEAD

 Working tree - Files that you are currently working on

 Index - staging area

 Visit [this stackoverflow answer](https://stackoverflow.com/questions/3689838/whats-the-difference-between-head-working-tree-and-index-in-git) for more information.

+## Origin and upstream URLs conventions

+`origin` - URL of any repository (whether folked or not) that you own or can directly make changes to is called as origin URL

+`upstream` - URL from where a project has been forked is known as upstream URL

 ## Status